 - They can come equipped with whatever add on features you need, including color, signage, electrical spotlights and more!

 - They can be delivered quickly, pretty much anywhere.

 - They provide your guards with a home base so that they can store their equipment, monitor security cameras and communications equipment, be relatively comfortable (but not so comfortable that they sleep on the job), and help them do the best job possible.

 When it comes to guard shack enclosures, you need to choose what works best for your company.
 Consider the premises that need guarding, how many guards you have, their experience and comfort level, as well as your own finances, and make the best decision that you can for your business.

 A prefab guard booth – a booth designed for guards — is built specifically with security guards in mind.
 And, it’s probably not as expensive as you think it is.

 Guardian Booth offers a number of different models, varying in size, shape, materials, and accessories, and we probably have one to fit your budget.
+We have various finishing options, from basic colors to custom wraps and wooden guard shack shingles.
 We also allow flexible purchase financing and rental options, to make it even easier to get the guard booth you need.
 Learn more about Guardian Booth’s options today.

 What to Look For When Buying a Large Booth for Your Business

 A large booth is an investment—and it’s a wise one.
 You can enjoy considerable positiv…